 Antipsychotics are a variety of medications used primarily to manage psychosis, hallucinations, delusions, mania, and disordered thought.
 Though often effective at the onset, antipsychotics are typically not well tolerated for long-term use and often lead to significant unwanted side effects.1

 A person is usually put on an antipsychotic after a psychotic break, or when other medications failed to work.
+Antipsychotics are used heavily in the treatment of schizophrenia, which is discussed in more detail below.
 After people are medicated on these drugs they are often unable to perform in life as they would like to, find it hard to set goals, and have difficulty perceiving rewards in life.
 These side effects are commonly deemed better than continued visits to the hospital or loss of sleep in the case of extreme insomnia, so the person remains on the drug.

 These medications are prescribed for individuals who have been diagnosed with schizophrenia or episodes of mania or psychosis sometimes associated with bipolar disorder.
 In some cases, people have been prescribed these medications for severe depression or anxiety.
-Side effects of these medications can be quite harsh, especially when these medications are taken long-term.3 However, these adverse effects for many can be reduced and successfully overcome, and antipsychotic withdrawal symptoms can be manageable with treatment.
+Side effects of these medications can be quite harsh, especially when these medications are taken long-term.3 However, these adverse effects for many can be reduced and successfully overcome, and antipsychotic withdrawal symptoms and original symptoms in many cases can be manageable with holistic-based treatment.

 What is happening to create psychotic thoughts or behaviors?

-The answer is specific for each individual, but one theory is an excess of dopamine.
+The answer is specific for each individual, and dysregulation of neurotransmitters is often cited, including glutamate, dopamine, and serotonin.24 One theory focuses on an excess of dopamine.
 Dopamine is our “reward” neurochemical, and excess dopamine will make everything stimulating and may induce mania.3 Psychotic and other psychiatric symptoms can also result after exposure to neurotoxins like methyl-mercury, which dysregulate the neurology.12 Before and during antipsychotic withdrawal, we work at correcting the source of symptoms.
-Exposure to toxins can be tested, and then resolved through chelation, sauna, and other deep cleansing methods.
-There could be a genetic factor that could impair how well or how poorly that individual clears toxins.
+Exposure to toxins can be tested, and then resolved through chelation, sauna, and other deep-cleansing methods.
+There could be genetic factors that could impair how well or how poorly that individual clears toxins.
 For instance, a poor methylator won’t be able to clear heavy metals and these will accumulate in nerve and brain tissue.14 A poor diet that leads to a deficit in essential nutrients such as vitamin B6, vitamin C, niacin, and zinc, for instance, may resolve symptoms by correction of the diet.
-A study published by Schizophrenia Bulletin published in 2017 found that vitamin D, folate, and to some degree vitamin C blood levels were significantly deficient in those with first-episode psychosis.15 Such knowledge is a valuable asset that can convert into a successful treatment.
+A study published by Schizophrenia Bulletin published in 2017 found that vitamin D, folate, and to some degree vitamin C blood levels were significantly deficient in those with first-episode psychosis.15 Such knowledge is a valuable asset that can convert into a successful treatment, but it is important to note that there can be no “one-size-fits-all” approach to treatment.

 Testing for and removal of the accumulation of toxic substances found in preservatives and chemicals in processed foods can be beneficial.
-The 2020 Neuropsyobiology report on Diet and Psychosis showed a connection between poor quality dietary habits and psychosis.16 Testing for low blood sugar, allergies, or other food-related issues is important, especially in sensitive people.
-Resolving these factors could have very positive results.17,18,19 There could well be other underlying contributors that can be remediated.
-One may not have to suffer antipsychotic side effects for their entire life.
-There could be other means of relief.
+The 2020 Neuropsychobiology report on Diet and Psychosis16 showed a connection between poor quality dietary habits and psychosis.
+Testing for low blood sugar, allergies, vitamin deficiencies, or other food-related issues is important, especially in sensitive people.
+Resolving these factors could have very positive results.17,18,19,26 There could well be other underlying contributors that can be remedied.
+One may not have to suffer antipsychotic side effects for one’s entire life.
+There could be other means of relief to explore with less liability on the quality of a person’s life.

 Antipsychotic Withdrawal Neurochemistry